EdgeFirstAI/documentation/docs/datasets/format.md

 # EdgeFirst Dataset Format

 This article describes the structure of the *EdgeFirst Dataset Format*.
-EdgeFirst Datasets support various sample datatypes, they are split into sensor data and annotation data.
+EdgeFirst Datasets support various sample data types, they are split into sensor data and annotation data.
 Sensor data should be treated as static and not changed after capture.
-Meanwhile, annotation datatypes are dynamic and will be created and edited many times after capture as we first generate automated annotations and then perform audits on these automatic annotations.
+Meanwhile, annotation data types are dynamic and will be created and edited many times after capture as we first generate automated annotations and then perform audits on these automatic annotations.

 The *Dataset Storage Format* is the container used to store sensor data from the MCAP recordings which includes the camera, LiDAR, Radar, and Depth estimations.
-The *Dataset Annotation Format* is the container used to store dataset annotations which includes object label, 2D bounding boxes, segmentations masks, 3D bounding boxes, etc.
+The *Dataset Annotation Format* is the container used to store dataset annotations which includes object label, 2D bounding boxes, segmentation masks, 3D bounding boxes, etc.

 ## Dataset Storage Format